akirem20/Full-stack-Estimator-App/README.md

-## ScopeMate
+## Estimator App

-ScopeMate is a full-stack project management web application built with React (Vite) for the frontend and Node.js/Express for the backend.
-It allows users to create, manage, and track tasks efficiently, with features like drag-and-drop task management, real-time updates, and project scope estimation.
+Estimator App is a full-stack web application built with React (Vite) for the frontend and Node.js/Express for the backend.
+It allows users to calculate estimated prices for the web app features they want, providing a clear overview of total cost, timeline, and feature requirements.
+The app focuses on user-friendly interactions and responsive design for all devices.

 ## Features

-Add, edit, and delete tasks dynamically

-Drag-and-drop tasks between columns (To Do, In Progress, Done)

-Scope estimation with total features, timeline, and cost
+Input desired web app features to calculate estimated cost

+View a detailed breakdown of timeline and pricing

 User authentication and secure login

-Responsive and modern UI
+Responsive, modern UI for desktop and mobile

-Tech Stack
+Clean, component-based architecture for scalability.

 ## Frontend: